dvreeze/yaidom/docs/someXmlGotchas.rst

 There are more areas of XML that are full of surprises or complexities, such as XPointer, XML catalogs etc., but these areas are not considered here.

-What I am trying to achieve here is to illustrate why yaidom has a low ambition level in trying to make XML easier to deal with.
-It sticks to representing parsed XML as Scala-ish DOM-like trees, that can be queried in a Scala-friendly way.
-Increasing the scope of yaidom could easily lead to far more bugs and far more maintenance effort, and that is not necessarily a good idea.
+In this document some of those XML surprises are described, and briefly it is described what yaidom's approach is w.r.t. those issues, if applicable.
+Very often, yaidom tries to avoid the issue, for example by leaving it to JAXP (or to JAXP and the yaidom user!) to deal with the issue.

+Foremost yaidom does only one thing, and tries to do that well, namely represent parsed XML as Scala-ish immutable thread-safe DOM-like trees, that can be queried well.

-Hence, to use yaidom effectively, one must be familiar with JAXP, and with configuration of JAXP parsers and transformers.
+In any case, to use yaidom effectively, one must be familiar with JAXP, and with configuration of JAXP parsers and transformers.

 Namespaces